 The Board’s mandate under the Natural Resources Conservation Board Act (NRCBA) is to determine whether a natural resource project is in the public interest of Albertans.
 To do this, the Board considers a project's potential social, economic, and environmental effects.

-The Board starts its formal public review process when Environment and Parks deems that the environmental impact assessment is complete.
+The Board starts its formal public review process when Environment and Protected Areas deems that the environmental impact assessment (EIA) is complete.

 Board Review staff are available to help parties understand how to participate effectively in the review process.
 Individuals or organizations that wish to appear before a review panel should contact Laura Friend, Manager, Board Reviews at 403-297-8269 (toll free 310-0000).